December 31, 2019

 Uncooperative characters or a giant plot hole might take some think time.
 If you hit something like this, I encourage you to walk away from the keyboard and do something else.
 Staring at the monitor will only frustrate you.
 I start laundry or clean toilets.
 One of my writer friends takes a shower; another cleans the pool.
 There’s something about water that jumpstarts creativity.
 While your conscious mind is distracted, your subconscious can get busy on the problem and find a solution.

 Let’s say it takes you two days to come up with a fix.
 If your daily goal is 5 pages, does that mean you hit the panic button because you’re 10 pages behind?

 No. It means you draw a big smiley face in your writing journal instead and jot something like “Plot hole plugged!”
 (And don’t forget, the mental work you did over those two days counts as writing.)

 Create a space dedicated to your writing and nothing else.
 Until our oldest son left home, my “office” was one wall of the master bedroom.
 I had room for a desk to hold my PC and printer with a hutch top to hold writing stuff.
 No room for anything else, which was the whole idea.
-This is where I wrote an entire book.

 Make a sign and hang it on the door outside your space: WRITER AT WORK DISTURB AT YOUR OWN RISK.
 Post your writing hours underneath.
 And then snarl when someone opens the door.
 If you don’t, your kids or the hubs will keep barging in.